exercism/python/docs/TOOLS.md

 Activating your `conda` environment is easy, just click the `►` button next to your *environment*, then press `Open Terminal`.
 This should open a new terminal with an interface for your `conda` environment.

-From here you can run regular `pip` commands and other modules that you have installed inside your environment.
+From here you can run `conda` commands to install python packages from the Anaconda repository, or run regular `pip` commands to install python packages from PyPi inside your environment.
 All libraries will automatically be installed inside the `conda` environment.

 ---